daniel-saeedi/daniel-saeedi.github.io/_pages/about.md

 Education
 ======
-* B.S. in Computer Engineering, University of Tehran(UT), 2019 - 2023
+* B.S. in Computer Engineering, University of Tehran, 2019 - 2023
 * Ph.D. in Electrical and Computer Engineering, Georgia Institute of Technology, 2023 - Present

 Work experience